How Long to Use Treadmill Standing Desk a Day?

 Health Benefits

-- Accelerated Metabolism: Sitting for long periods reduces one’s metabolism, which can lead to weight gain.
-Walking can help keep one’s metabolism going and burn more calories throughout the day.
+- When you sit for a long time, your metabolism slows down, which might make you gain weight.
+Walking may help keep a person’s metabolism going and burn more calories throughout the day.

 Productivity Boost